 The O’Hara Law Firm routinely receives inquiries from people with dogs that were injured by other dogs.
 The O’Hara Law Firm does not accept these types of cases.
+However, we do recommend this attorney for such cases.
 We only represent clients who have physically injured themselves from a dog attack.
 We do not represent people whose only damage is property damage or injury to a pet.
 However, this article was written to provide some information for people who want to know their options when a pet is injured by another person’s dog.

 Call Animal Control and the Police